FritzViljoen/FritzViljoen.github.io/_posts/2019-06-15-cinderella-part-2.md

 {% include figure image_path = "assets/images/posts/hh-snippit_4.jpg" %}

-Using the mean average, we iteratively slice away the top 0.1% of listings, until finally it is possible to build a proper data set while losing the minimum amount of listings.
-Specifically as the maximum monthly rentals of more than 100 000 is outside of this project scope.
+Using the mean average, we iteratively slice away the top 0.1% of listings, until finally it is possible to build a proper data set while losing the minimum number of listings.

 ```python
 # Removing the highest 0.1% of rental listings